 2. Get professional training

 As tempting as it might be to have your best friend, or a friend of a friend, teach you how to ride, professional training is highly recommended.
 You should be able to find a program designed to teach you, in just one weekend, the basics of riding so you can pass the licensing exam.
 Many insurance companies offer reduced rates to motorcyclists who have taken and passed a professional training course.
 You can also take advanced training for improving your riding skills as well as learning off-road riding, dirt riding or even racing.

 3. Buy a “starter” bike: Save that big, powerful Harley or dream bike for later

-Understandably, you are excited to get started on your riding “career.”
+Understandably, you are excited to get started riding.
 You want the best bike you can afford and the one you have been drooling over, marking time until you can call it your own.
 In reality, the best bike is a “starter bike.”
 A bike that is used, less powerful than your dream bike and mechanically sound.
 A reliable bike.
 One that already has a few scratches.
 You ask, “Why?”

 - It is inevitable that you will fall as you are learning your new skill.
 If you scratch up the used starter bike, you will not be as distressed as if you scratched up your dream bike.